JensRantil/jensrantil.github.io/content/salt-vs-ansible.rst

 .. _PyCrypto: https://www.dlitz.net/software/pycrypto/
 .. _has: http://www.cvedetails.com/vulnerability-list/vendor_id-12943/product_id-26420/version_id-155046/Saltstack-Salt-0.17.0.html

-What's also important to note is that Salt runs it's master and minions as ``root`` by default.
+What's also important to note is that Salt runs its master and minions as ``root`` by default.
 This can be changed, but obviously it can be hard to install Debian packages etc. if you are not root.
 As for the master, you can configure it to allow the ``salt`` command as non-root.